Less than 30 headsets = £2.99 + VAT per headset

-Answer: Yes, the kit comes with a dual transmitter so you can plug in two sound sources.
-For example you can two Ipods plugged in playing different music styles.
-Just press the power button on the headsets and it will scan to the next channel.
-The lights on the headset change colour so you can easily see what channel someone is listening to.
+Answer - Yes, the kit comes with a dual transmitter so you can plug in two sound sources.
+For example you can have two iPods plugged in playing different music styles.
+A short press of the power button on the headsets, and they will scan to the next channel.
+The lights on the headsets change colour so you can easily see what channel someone is listening to.
 The lights also flash in time with the music which look amazing in a dark room.

 Answer - It depends a bit on how loud you are playing the music, but they tend to last between 4 and 6 hours.

 Answer - Silent Disco is fortunately one of the things we can can offer a delivery option.
 It's worth noting however that we do need some notice to get things organised, so this option is better for longer lead times.
 We do take a deposit which we refund when the kits comes back safely.
-The deposit that we charge for this service is larger than when you come and pick up the equipment yourselves.
+The deposit that we charge for this service is slightly larger than when you come and pick up the equipment yourselves.

-Q - What happens if we loose some headsets?
+Question - What happens if we loose or break some headsets?

-Answer - Well, the reception range on these headphones is about 100 meters, so people do occasionally wonder off and then leave the headphones in fields, bedrooms etc, and can sometimes suffer damage from over excited party goers!
-We advise hirers to keep an eye on where the headphones go, and warn guests to take care of them - We charge £25.00 for any lost headphones - This is about how much it costs us to replace them.
+Answer - The reception range on these headsets is up to about 100 meters, so people do occasionally wonder off and they can get left in fields, bedrooms etc, and can sometimes suffer damage from over excited party goers!
+We advise hirers to keep an eye on where the headphones go, and warn guests to take care of them - We charge £25.00 for any lost or broken headphones - This is about how much it costs us to replace them.

-Any other questions?
-Just go to the 'Contact' page and we are happy to advise you.
+If there are any other questions please please go to the 'Contact' page and we will be happy to advise you.

-The text below is taken from a recent news article from the Telegraph:
+The text below is taken from a news article from the Telegraph: